Click HERE for the BGLC Curriculum Overview

 Targets

 Students in Years 12 and 13 are set their targets based on their average performance at GCSE and the National outcomes for each subject.
-As with KS3 and 4, these targets are then aimed slightly higher than average expected, given students an aspirational target.
+As with KS3 and 4, these targets are then aimed higher than average expected, given students an aspirational target.

 To find out more about any subject for a given year group either click from the list of Faculties on the right hand side menu or click on the image below.